 She’s from Toronto.
 He’s from Melbourne.
 They have family in Canada and Australia.
-Elise and Aron planned to meet in the middle for their dream wedding in Israel for March 2020.
-As the new year began they realized that was going to be impossible by Purim, when flights kept getting cancelled due to the COVID-19 pandemic.
+Elise and Aron planned to meet in the middle for their dream wedding in Israel on March 24th 2020.

-Elise and Aron wanted a ketubah that represented Israel, from an Israeli artist.
-They found one on Etsy and had it sent to a friend’s house in Israel.
-When plans and locations changed, the text had to change, in addition to the date!
-The artist sent a high resolution version and they found a local printer who could make the changes.
+Elise and Aron wanted a ketubah that represented Israel, from an Israeli artist since they were supposed to get married there.
+They found one on Etsy, had it personalised, and had it sent to a friend’s house in Israel.

 It’s special to be in quarantine together.
 You’re not running around, you get to be alone solidifying your relationship and the precious first weeks of your marriage.
-Aron said he hoped we could one day host a Pesach seder together, you know it’s a real sign of adulthood.
+Aron said he hoped we could one day host a Pesach seder together because it’s a sign of adulthood.
 And this year we could, in our first month of marriage.

 Elise and Aron’s story demonstrates how replanning, downsizing, and rethinking weddings is becoming common.
 That’s why we’ve introduced the Jewish Wedding Shop where you can easily find and order wedding necessities.
 We’re also proud to offer the Wedding in a Box (containing a chuppah, goblet, and breaking glass) to help take some of the pressure off when you’re planning a wedding.